Add a Google Drive for Work source

 A file is always indexed under its Google Drive owner with the permissions that the owner has set.

-If your source has the Same users and groups as in your content system content security option enabled, a user will only see a Google Drive file in their Coveo search results only if the user is authorized to search for the file in Google Drive, based on the file’s link-sharing settings.
+If your source content security setting is set to Same users and groups as in your content system, a user will only see a Google Drive file in their Coveo search results if they’re authorized to search for the file in Google Drive.
+This visibility is determined by the file’s link-sharing settings.

-Depending on the file’s link-sharing settings in Google Drive, access can be:
+Depending on the file’s link-sharing settings in Google Drive, general access can be:

 A user with this access can search for the file in Google Drive and will see it in Coveo search results.

-• Granted to anyone in the same group as the owner
+• Granted to Anyone in this group… (that is, the group that the owner belongs to)

 When this access is granted, the file will be set to one of the following: